-- 1. A low student to teacher ratio is important...for facilitating faculty/student rapport (faculty 92.0%, administrators 92.5%). - 2. ...in STEM instructions (faculty 84.6%, administrators 85.7%). - 3. ...for Hispanic students (faculty 67.1%, administrators 81.6%). - 4. ...for first-generation students (faculty 77.9%, administrators 89.8%). - 5. ...for students from low SES background (faculty 69.8%, administrators 89.6%). - 6. ...for female STEM students (faculty 59.7%, administrators 77.6%).
+Prompts Faculty Administrator

+Tompts Agreement Agreement

+A low student to teacher ratio is importantfor facilitating 92.0% 92.5%

+faculty/student rapport.

+in STEM instruction.
+84.6% 85.7%

+for Hispanic students.
+67.1% 81.6%

+for 1 st gen students.
+77.9% 89.8%

+for students from low SES background.
+69.8% 89.6%

+for female STEM students.
+59.7% 77.6%

-While there was general agreement that low student to teach ratios are important for rapport, faculty responded less frequently that this was valuable for Hispanic students than in general, in STEM, for first-generation students, and for students from low socio-economic backgrounds.
+While there was general agreement that low student to teacher ratios are important for rapport, faculty responded less frequently that this was valuable for Hispanic students than in general, in STEM, for first-generation students, and for students from low socio-economic backgrounds.
 The only group about which faculty were less certain there would be a benefit were female STEM students, which seems at odds with the high rating for STEM instruction.
-While the ordering of descriptions rated most favorably by administrators differed from that of faculty, they also were less positive that Hispanic students would benefit placing them at the same point as faculty, fourth out of five groups, in a highest agreement to lowest agreement rating.
+While the order of the descriptions by level of agreement for administrators differed from that of faculty, they also were less positive that Hispanic students would benefit placing them at the same point as faculty, fourth out of five groups, when ranked from highest level to lowest level of agreement.